nghia-vo/sarepy/README.md

    Add postprocessing methods.
 - 15/09/2020:
    Add an interpolation-based stripe removal method.
 It is a combination of algorithm 4, 5, and 6 in https://doi.org/10.1364/OE.26.028396
+- 05/2021:
+   Integrate and maintain codes in the Algotom package: https://github.com/algotom/algotom